epoupon/lms/README.md

 This command requires root privileges

 ## Running
+Here is a command line example to run on port 5081:
 ```sh
 $ /usr/bin/lms --docroot='/usr/share/lms/docroot/;/resources,/css,/images' --approot=/usr/share/lms/approot --http-address 0.0.0.0 --http-port 5081
 ```
 It is highly recommended to run LMS as a non root user.
 The exectuable needs write accesses to the /var/lms/ directory.

+To connect to LMS, just open your favorite browser and go to http://localhost:5081

 ## Mobile